How to Get Into USC: Admissions Data and Strategies

 - Publicly state that you “don’t really care about school” but you want to go to football games and parties.

 Okay, that’s enough for now.
 Despite these embarrassing and deplorable incidents of last year, the University of Southern California remains one of elite private universities in the United States, with countless world-renowned academic programs.
-They hit an all-time high of selectivity for the Class of 2023, receiving over 66,000 applications and accepting only 11%.
-Post-scandal, applications declined and the acceptance rate spiked accordingly, hitting 16% for the Class of 2024.
+They hit an all-time high of selectivity for the Class of 2025, receiving over 70,000 applications and accepting only 12%.
+Post-scandal, applications had declined and the acceptance rate spiked accordingly, hitting 16% for the Class of 2024.
 Still, the overall trajectory at this school is in the increasingly-selective direction; close to the turn of the millennium, USC still accepted 45% of those who applied.
 The number of applications has tripled since that time.

-Given this meteoric rise in prestige, aspiring Trojans need to be well-informed and understand the level of competition at this university in the year 2020.
-Toward that aim, this article will give you:
+Given this meteoric rise in prestige, aspiring Trojans need to be well-informed and understand the level of competition at this university in 2021-22.
+Toward that aim, this article will cover:

 - SAT, ACT, and GPA of accepted USC applicants